Plotting and piloting

 Estimation from the wake, as the yacht is pushed aside by the wind.

-• Water track or Course Through Water (CTW) is the direction of the yacht through the water derived from combining heading and leeway.
+• Water Track or Course through Water (CTW) is the direction of the yacht through the water, and is the result of the course steered and any leeway but not tide: Water Track = HDG ± leeway.

-• Course Over Ground (COG) is the path of the boat over the ground.
-Without tidal currents or streams COG = water track.
+• Course over Ground (COG) is the path of the boat over the ground.
+Without tidal currents or streams COG is equal to Water Track.

 • Course to Steer (CTS) is the required heading of the yacht to achieve an intended COG.
 The true course must be corrected for leeway, variation and deviation to find the compass course to use at the helm CTS.